jeffgodwyll/dotfiles/README.md

 Uses [dotbot](https://github.com/anishathalye/dotbot) ;)

 Restart your shell for changes to take effect.
+Or just source your `.zshrc`
+file:

+    source .zshrc

 Also to install Vundle Bundles, run the command below:

     vim +BundleInstall +qall

 Window Manager
 --------------